 Hamburger helper is delicious.
 It just is.

-Today we’re making our own homemade version of hamburger helper.
+Today we’re making our own homemade hamburger helper recipe.

-Made with simple ingredients, this version is just as easy to make as boxed hamburger helper and is soooo much better.
-Ready in right around 30 minutes, clean up is a breeze (you only need one pot!), making it a perfect yummy weeknight dinner.
+Made with simple ingredients, this homemade version is just as easy to make as the store-bought boxed hamburger helper but tastes soooo much better.
+Ready in about 30 minutes, this delicious one-pot meal is the perfect yummy weeknight dinner.

-Serve with a side of veggies like peas or a small green salad and be amazed as your picky eater and hubby (or wife!) devour their entire plate (and quite possibly even ask for seconds!)
+Serve with a side of veggies like peas or a small green salad, and be amazed as your picky eaters and hubby (or wife!) devour their entire plate (and quite possibly even ask for seconds!)

 How to Make Homemade Hamburger Helper

-Get started making this cheeseburger macaroni hamburger helper by finding a large skillet or Dutch oven and browning your ground beef with salt, black pepper, and paprika, until it is no longer pink in the middle.
+1. Brown the ground beef: Using your favorite large pot or Dutch oven, brown the ground beef with salt, black pepper, and paprika in olive oil until it is no longer pink in the middle.

-2. Cook the onions and season: Reduce the heat to medium and add the onions.
-Cook for a few minutes, stirring often, then add the chili powder and garlic powder (optional seasoning includes onion powder, cumin, or Italian seasoning).
+2. Cook the onions and season: Reduce the heat to medium and add in the onions.
+Cook for a few minutes, stirring often, then add the chili powder and garlic powder (optional seasonings include onion powder, cumin, or Italian seasoning).
 Cook until the onions are tender.

-Add the ketchup, mustard, noodles, and broth (beef broth, vegetable broth, or even chicken broth).
-Cover and simmer until the noodles are cooked, this should take around 12-15 minutes.
+3. Cook the pasta: Add the ketchup, mustard, noodles, and broth (beef broth, vegetable broth, or even chicken broth).
+Cover and simmer until the macaroni is cooked, around 12-15 minutes.

-Remove from heat and stir in the sour cream (perfect for extra creaminess) and shredded cheese.
+4. Finish: Remove from heat and stir in the sour cream (perfect for extra creaminess) and shredded cheddar cheese.

-- Use ground turkey or ground chicken in place of the ground beef to cut down on the total amount of fat.
+- Use ground turkey or ground chicken instead of ground beef to cut down on the total amount of fat.
 You may also enjoy my Ground Turkey Pasta.

 - I used elbow macaroni.
 Feel free to use a different small pasta shape like ditalini, shells, orecchiette, etc.

 - As written, this recipe is mild.
-To add a little heat, add half to one teaspoon of cayenne powder at the same time as the other seasonings for a little kick.
+To add a little heat, add one-half to one teaspoon of cayenne powder at the same time as the other seasonings.

 - If possible, shred your own cheese.
 It melts better.

-- If halfway through cooking your pasta it seems that you need a bit more broth, don’t be afraid to a little more, about a half cup at a time.
+- If halfway through cooking the pasta, it seems that you need a bit more broth, don’t be afraid to add a little more, about a half cup at a time.

-- To make this recipe gluten-free, swap regular pasta for your favorite gluten-free macaroni.
+- Swap regular pasta for your favorite gluten-free macaroni to make this recipe gluten-free.

 - American Goulash Recipe